 And if the link isn’t obvious the dashboard should state the link.

 The client business has objectives.
 The marketing campaigns are subordinate to these.
 Can the business executive see how a chart relates to a current business goal?
 If it’s obvious the chart is much more relevant.
+And if the link isn’t obvious the dashboard should explain the link.

 Making sure your agency reporting contains compelling stories that engage your client, and build relationships is vital.
 It’ll help you upsell the next project.
 The following ideas are designed to help you do this.